 10 .
 Please feel free to personalize your local group’s description, but be sure to include a link to freeCodeCamp:

-Also, bear in mind whether your locals may not speak english fluently, and thus having a group in your own language may do a better job at inspiring them to join.
+Also, bear in mind whether your locals may not fluently speak English, and thus having a group in your own language may do a better job at inspiring them to join.
 We want everyone to feel comfortable, and coding can be difficult enough without having the pressure of having to speak a different language on top of it.

 11 .
-Click the "Upload a photo button.
+Click the Edit button on your group’s banner.
 To start out, you’ll probably just want to use freeCodeCamp’s banner (download it here), or a scenic shot of your city.
 Later you can update this with a picture from one of your city’s freeCodeCamp events.

 And if you’re looking for some inspiration on how to lead your study group, read this.